• Level 3

 Career Opportunities Available

-1. Care Assistant: Many care assistant jobs need knowledge of bowel care, especially for elderly or disabled people.
+1. Care Assistant: Many care assistant jobs need knowledge of bowel care, especially for older or disabled people.

 2. Complex Care Assistant: These jobs involve providing specialised care, including bowel management, for people with more complex needs.